kafka, kubernetes, strimzi, operators, cloud-native, infrastructure

 Monitoring and Managing Kafka at Scale

 Operating Kafka in production requires continuous monitoring and management.
 Strimzi provides built-in integration with Prometheus for metrics collection and Grafana for visualization.
-The operator exposes metrics about cluster health, resource utilization, and performance.
+The operator exposes metrics about cluster health, resource utilization, and performance through the JMX exporter and Kafka Exporter.

 However, monitoring infrastructure metrics is only part of the story.
 Teams also need visibility into data flows, topic configurations, consumer lag, and schema management.
-Management platforms offer unified interfaces for managing multiple Kafka clusters, including those deployed with Strimzi.
-Platform teams can enforce data governance policies, monitor data quality, and provide self-service access to Kafka for application developers.
+For comprehensive Kafka management and observability, platforms like Conduktor offer unified interfaces for managing multiple Kafka clusters, including those deployed with Strimzi.
+Conduktor provides features like consumer lag monitoring, schema registry management, data governance policy enforcement, and self-service access controls for application developers.
 These tools complement Strimzi's infrastructure automation with application-level management and observability.

 Summary